s-goldman/Dusty-Evolved-Star-Kit/docs/grids.rst

 code for the LMC metallicity (1/2 solar) using optical constants from `Ossenkopf et al. (1992)`_.

-grams: Both Grams datasets combined
+grams: Both GRAMS datasets combined

 .. code:: diff